m00wl/nixfiles/README.md

 ## Dotfiles

 The `homeConfigurations` flake output exposes the common denominator of home configurations across my machines.
-It is possible to reuse these user-specific application configurations (aka dotfiles) on other non-NixOS machines.
+It is possible to reuse these "dotfiles" on other non-NixOS machines running home-manager.

 1. [Install nix](https://nixos.org/download.html).